 It was then that I had an epiphany.
 I was sick and tired of all the gray, washed-out colors that were dominating my feed.
 There was a lack of saturation, warmth, and originality.
 It was like the graying of photography.
 On top of that, the memes poking fun at so-called "insta-photographers" only added fuel to the fire.

-forsythia yellow backdrop and set up my studio.
-Got all the lights dialed in and began shooting with my remote control so I could see myself.
-Eventually I got what I wanted and after a little bit of editing I was ready to post.
+But instead of complaining, I decided to take matters into my own hands.
+On my 25th birthday, I decided to do a self-portrait to celebrate.
+The idea was to post a photo with a backdrop so saturated that it would literally pop off the screen.
+I went to my basement, pulled out my favorite forsythia yellow backdrop, and set up my studio.
+I got all the lights dialed in and began shooting with my remote control so I could see myself.
+Eventually, I got what I wanted and after a little bit of editing, I was ready to post.

-"I want one of those color shoots you did.
-How much?
+"I want one of those color shoots you did," he shouted.
+"How much?
 Can we book next week?"

-The setup is simple: Good clean lighting, colorful backdrops, and good posing direction and technique to bring it all together.
+The setup is simple: good, clean lighting, colorful backdrops, and good posing direction and technique to bring it all together.
 While there are photoshoots that are certainly more complex, I'm having so much fun shooting them that the day just flies by.
 And my clients have a blast too.